Noctem/Monocle/README.md

 - able to map entire city (or larger area) in real time
 - reports for gathered data
 - asyncio coroutines
+- support for Bossland's hashing server
+  - displays key usage stats in real time

 ## Setting up
-1. Install Python 3.5 or later
+1. Install Python 3.5 or later (3.6 is recommended)
 2. `git clone https://github.com/Noctem/pokeminer.git` or download the [zip](https://github.com/Noctem/pokeminer/archive/develop.zip)
 3. Copy `config.example.py` to `config.py` and customize it with your account, location, database information, and any other relevant settings.
 The comments in the config example provide some information about the options.
 4. `pip3 install -r requirements.txt`